jobisoft/TbSync/docs/test-plan-5.0.12.md

 ---

-## 2. Authentication failure — the biggest behavioural change
+## 2. Authentication failure

-Previously an auth failure ran the same teardown as clicking Disconnect: it deleted every Thunderbird address book and calendar for the account, wiped the folder rows, and reset the folder sync key.
-Now it only stamps the error.
+An auth failure stamps the error and nothing else: local data, folder rows and sync keys all survive, and the account stays enabled.

 **Setup:** note the account's local calendars and address books, their colours and item counts, and one folder's `custom.synckey`.